-The usual dose of LEVAQUIN® Tablets or Oral Solution is 250 mg, 500 mg, or 750 mg administered orally every 24 hours, as indicated by infection and described in Table 1.
-The usual dose of LEVAQUIN® Injection is 250 mg or 500 mg administered by slow infusion over 60 minutes every 24 hours or 750 mg administered by slow infusion over 90 minutes every 24 hours, as indicated by infection and described in Table 1.
+The usual dose of LEVAQUIN® Tablets is 250 mg, 500 mg, or 750 mg administered orally every 24 hours, as indicated by infection and described in Table 1.

-These recommendations apply to patients with creatinine clearance ≥ 50 mL/min.
-For patients with creatinine clearance <50 mL/min, adjustments to the dosing regimen are required [see Dosage and Administration (2.3)].
+These recommendations apply to patients with creatinine clearance ≥ 50 mL/minute.
+For patients with creatinine clearance less than 50 mL/min, adjustments to the dosing regimen are required [see Dosage and Administration (2.3)].

 |Type of Infection*||Dosed Every 24 hours||Duration (days)†|

 |Community Acquired Pneumonia‡||500 mg‡||7 to 14‡|

 |Community Acquired Pneumonia§||750 mg§||5§|

 |Complicated Skin and Skin Structure Infections (SSSI)||750 mg||7 to 14|

 |Inhalational Anthrax (Post-Exposure), adult and pediatric patients weighing 50 kg ¶,# or greater||500 mg||60#|

 |Pediatric patients weighing 30 kg to less than 50 kg¶,#||see Table 2 below (2.2)||60#|